Skip subnavigation and go to article content

 If you are applying to more than one school in SOPHAS and they have different deadlines, enter only the school(s) with the earliest deadline, and then complete and submit the application.
 To apply to additional schools, you may add another school designation to your existing application and fill out the program materials section for that specific program.
 If you have questions, please contact the SOPHAS customer support department directly.

-• Access the UC Berkeley Graduate Application Here.
+• How to Submit a UC Berkeley Graduate Application

-• Please use the same email address and be sure to select the same program and same start term that you selected in SOPHAS to avoid delays in processing.
+• Please use the same email address that you used in SOPHAS to create your UC Berkeley Graduate Application login to avoid delays in processing.

 The cost for a SOPHAS application is $145 for the first school or program to which you apply.
 Any additional schools or programs to which you choose to apply will cost $55 per designation, even if you submit those schools or programs later in the application cycle.